KawarabeEcma/ecma-descriptions/youtube/stream.md

 2. please refrain from referring to VTuber(streamer) outside the Keiromi republic.
 3. Don’t be a jerk.
 4. I will not mention subjects that I am not comfortable with or do not want to touch.
 Sorry 🙇

+🥒 Bot Countermeasures
+My chat is setted to channel subscribers only.
+And low speed mode to 10 seconds.
+Thank you for your understanding... 🙈

 🥒 Please note
 Due to the nature of live stream, I cannot guarantee the accuracy of the knowledge provided in my stream...